Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 By default, the ALR-46 is programmed to prioritize and display emitters tied to weapons that can engage and destroy the aircraft.
 However, missions will require monitoring of early warning and search radar systems working with longer pulse-widths for extended range detection and tracking of possible intruders- ie, the F-4.
+These emitters can be displayed using the Search mode (<num>
+2</num>), which
-These emitters can be displayed using the Search mode (2), which presents them on the RWR with the S symbol to signify their function as a long range search radar.
+presents them on the RWR with the S symbol to signify their function as a long range search radar.
 Entry into Search mode is displayed on the button with an illuminated "S".